paulscherrerinstitute/wica-http/EPICS_TESTS.md

 1. Once a channels is connected the synchronous GET performance was faster than I initially expected.
 One can acquire the value from 10,000 channels in less than a second.
 Using wireshark I verified that the GET call really does result in a network round trip rather than returning some cached value.
-(Since there is no javadoc - that's to say contract for the behaviour of the method - the developer currently has to guess; I am naturally suspicious, I guess ;-) ).
+(Since there is no javadoc ie documented contract for the behaviour offered by the method - the developer currently has to guess).

 1. Performing an asynchronous GET on multiple channels is maybe 5-10 times faster than the synchronous GET.